hindu-comm/weblogs/manasataramgini/2013/08/2013-08-27_the-terror-of-the-ergative-and-such-thoughts.md

 that the verbs took endings that were determined by the gender, number and honorific state of the agent.
-It then dawned on us as to why our chAchAjI-admiring teacher had torn into our essay for writing sentences such as: neharUjI bolA: ham svatantra hUn | rather than: neharUjI bole: ham svatantra honge\!
+It then dawned on us as to why our chAchAjI-admiring teacher had torn into our essay for writing sentences such as: neharUjI bolA: ham svatantra hUn \| rather than: neharUjI bole: ham svatantra honge!
 However, the going soon got worse rather than better as we hit the stone wall of the ergative in Hindi and Marathi.
 It was as though we were the Inca troops of Atahualpa being blasted out of existence by the mlechCha-s in the battle of Cajamarca.
 We had pulled